 - Under Age 18

-Weight is by far the main factor in determining severity level, since cases involving special locations and persons under age 18 are rare.
+Weight is by far the main factor in determining severity level.
+But cases involving special locations and persons under age 18 are rare.

 Weight thresholds for marijuana sales crimes (excluding location and under 18)

 - 25 kilos or more: First Degree

 - 10 kilos or more: Second Degree